 Under the Charging Policy for LGOIMA Requests:

-- you are entitled to the first three hours of time free
+- you are entitled to the first one (1) hour of time spent free

 - you are entitled to twenty pages of free photocopying

 - we can recover any other actual costs (eg reproducing a photograph)

 - time in excess of one (1) hour is charged at $38.00 per half hour